 Over the past year or so, rumors of Matthew McConaughey running for office have progressed from mere rumors to full blown actual consideration.

-One of the hottest topics in Texas, McConaughey has said on more than one occasion that he is seriously considering public office.
+McConaughey has said on more than one occasion that he is seriously considering public office, and what’s more, the polls show that he actually has a good shot at winning.

 In a recent poll from Dallas Morning News, McConaughey is leading incumbent governor Greg Abbott by a pretty solid margin.